Louisiana's Preferred Veterinarian For Advanced Acupuncture

 Dr. G uses advanced acupuncture practices to enhance the effects of stimulated acupoints or, in some cases, replace acupuncture techniques if your pet is less inclined to accept dry needle insertion.

-Acupressure is useful for hard to reach locations, behaviorally challenged pets, and for circumstances when needle treatment is not available.
+Acupressure is useful for hard-to-reach locations, behaviorally challenged pets, and circumstances when needle treatment is not available.
 By administering pressure to acupoints, Dr. G simulates an effect comparable to needle insertion.

-To stimulate acupoints for a longer duration, Dr. G may inject liquids such as homeopathics, diluted vitamin B12, chondroprotectant medications (Polysulfated Glycosaminoglycans = PSGAG), etc. This practice is referred to as Aquapuncture.
+To stimulate acupoints for a longer duration, Dr. G may inject supportive liquids that include diluted vitamin B12 or chondroprotectant medications (Polysulfated Glycosaminoglycans = PSGAG).
+This practice is referred to as aquapuncture.
 The liquid exerts an energetic change by pushing tissue out of the way.

-Heat is very beneficial to older pets and pets suffering from conditions involving joint stiffness and muscular soreness or pain.
-The application of a heated Chinese herbal compound to needles or directly above areas of stagnation/inflammation is called Moxibustion.
+Heat is very beneficial to older pets and pets suffering from conditions involving joint stiffness and muscle soreness or pain.
+The application of a heated Chinese herbal compound to needles or directly above areas of stagnation/inflammation is called moxibustion.

 Laser energy can be used to stimulate acupoints.
-Lasers are cool and don’t generate enough significant heat to burn hair or skin.
+The class IV lasers used at VetNaturally™ are cool and don’t generate enough significant heat to burn hair or skin.
 Dr. G may also use lasers to perform “needle-less” acupuncture treatments, especially on patients that don’t readily tolerate needle insertion.
-They can also be used as a post-needling addon to enhance the effects of the chosen points.
+They can also be used as a post-needling add-on to enhance the effects of the chosen points.